rhpds/openshift-aws-credential-rotation/README.md

 ## IAM Permissions

 ### AWS Profile Permissions
-The AWS profile specified in `aws_profile` must have the following permissions on the `ocp-credential-manager-<GUID>` IAM user:
+The AWS profile specified in `aws_profile` must have the following permissions to manage IAM users and perform credential rotation:

 ```json
 {